davidegaspar/davidegaspar/RESUME.md

 # Davide Gaspar

-**Principal Software Engineer** and **CICD/DevEx Team Lead** (Vice-President) at **JPMorgan Chase**
+**Principal Software Engineer** and **CI/CD Developer Experience Team Lead** (Vice-President) at **JPMorgan Chase**

 London, United Kingdom | https://github.com/davidegaspar | https://www.linkedin.com/in/davidegaspar

-Principal Software Engineer with over 10 years of experience leading large-scale platform transformations and developer experience initiatives across financial services and media industries.
-At JPMorgan Chase, spearheaded the enterprise-wide migration of 500+ microservices from legacy systems to modern platforms (Harness, GitHub, GitHub Actions), successfully transitioning 600+ engineers while maintaining strict compliance standards.
-Previously at Condé Nast, architected multi-tenant cloud platforms serving iconic brands like Vogue, GQ, and Wired, processing millions of daily requests across 20+ tenants and supporting 200+ engineers across 11 global markets.
-Expertise spans DevOps practices, Infrastructure as Code (Terraform), containerization (Docker, Kubernetes), CI/CD automation, and cloud platforms (AWS, ECS, EKS), with proficiency in JavaScript, Python, Golang, and Node.js
+As a Principal Software Engineer and Team Lead at JPMorgan Chase, I led the CI/CD Developer Experience team through a large-scale migration of over 500 microservices and 600+ engineers from legacy platforms to Harness and GitHub Actions, significantly improving deployment security and compliance while minimizing disruption.
+At Condé Nast, I architected and delivered a global multi-tenant cloud platform serving 20+ brands and supporting over 200 engineers, enabling millions of daily user requests across 11 markets.
+With more than 13 years of experience, my expertise includes DevOps practices, Infrastructure as Code (Terraform), container orchestration (Docker, Kubernetes), and cloud platforms (AWS, ECS, EKS), along with advanced proficiency in JavaScript, Python, Golang, and Node.js.
+I consistently apply agile methodologies and lead teams in implementing robust, scalable systems that improve developer productivity and reliability at scale.

 ## Guiding principles